 In the fall of 2006 I began a minor hockey league tournament photography business and ran it during the winter weekends while continuing to run my skydiving photography business during the summer months.
 I shot approximately 130 hockey tournaments through six years before shutting down the business in the fall of 2012.
 Both of these businesses ran in conjunction with my full time service on the fire department and both did extremely well.
 I retired from the Markham Fire and Emergency Services on January 31st, 2017 after thirty years and six months.
 It is a career which I am proud of and will always look back on fondly.

-I now begin the next chapter of my life as: "The Wandering Fireman".
-I'd plan to travel the world and photograph my adventures along the way.
-I invite you all to experience it with me through the words and images I post.
+I now begin the next chapter of my life as, "The Wandering Fireman."
+I refuse to constrain myself to one "brand" of photography.
+This website will contain images of adventure travel, people and the cultures I encounter, wildlife, landscapes, architecture, news and photojournalism, sports, graphics, abstracts, festivals, events, concerts, musicians and anything else that is of interest to me.
+I invite you all to experience it all with me through the words and images I post.

-Please feel free to write me and tell me how you think I'm doing so far and what I can do to improve what I do...........and thanks for following me in my travels.
+Please feel free to write me and tell me how you think I'm doing so far and what I can do to improve what I do...........and thanks for joining me.